Treatment for Dysthymic Disorder continued...

 Mood Disorders: What Is Cyclothymic Disorder?

-With cyclothymic disorder, you also have brief mood swings from mild or moderate depression to euphoria and excitement (hypomania).
-But the duration and severity of depressions are less severe than usually seein in bipolar disorder.
+With cyclothymic disorder, you have low-grade high periods (hypomanias) as well as brief, fleeting periods of depression that don't last as long (less than 2 weeks at a time) as in a major depressive episode.
+The hypomanias in cyclothymic disorder are similar to those seen in bipolar II disorder, and do not progress to full-blown manias.
 For example, you may feel an exaggerated sense of productivity or power, but you don't lose connection with reality.
 In fact, some people feel the "highs" of cyclothymic disorder are even enjoyable.
 They tend to not be as disabling as they are with bipolar disorder.

 Up to 1% of the U.S. population -- equal numbers of men and women -- has cyclothymia.
 Its cause is unknown, but genetics may play a role; cyclothymia is more common in people with relatives who have bipolar disorder.
 Symptoms usually appear in adolescence or young adulthood.
 But because symptoms are mild, it is often difficult to tell when cyclothymia begins.